akka/akka/akka-docs/src/main/paradox/actors.md

 If you want to have a handle for replying to a message, you can use
 @scala[`sender()`] @java[`getSender()`], which gives you an ActorRef.
 You can reply by sending to that ActorRef with @scala[`sender() ! replyMsg`.] @java[`getSender().tell(replyMsg, getSelf())`.]
-You can also store the ActorRef for replying later, or passing on to other actors.
+You can also store the ActorRef for replying later, or passing it on to other actors.
 If there is no sender (a message was sent without an actor or future context) then the sender defaults to a 'dead-letter' actor ref.